-This implementation performs simple TCP-based best effort broadcasts for each Map task output.
-Task output data are transmitted as soon as a task is completed, taking advantage of the inhomogeneous Map task completion times.
-Final aggregation of these data products are done at the destination nodes only once per node.
+This performs TCP-based best effort broadcasts for each Map task output.
+Task output data is transmitted as soon as a task is completed, taking advantage of the inhomogeneous Map task completion times.
+Final aggregation of these data products is done at the destination nodes only once per node.
 If an AllGather data product is not received through the TCP broadcasts, then it will be fetched from the HDFS.